 It’s hard to believe, but PlayStation Now has been available for over five years across a variety of platforms.
-Sony’s cloud streaming service, at least so far, hasn’t exactly caught on with the general public.
+Yet Sony’s cloud streaming service hasn’t caught on with the general public.
 Designed more as complementary service for console gamers than a full service streaming option, it’s currently not as ambitious of a concept as Microsoft xCloud, Google Stadia, or Shadow.

 Still, PlayStation Now is expected to be a big part of Sony’s future as the PS4’s lifecycle winds down and the PlayStation 5 takes over.
 Here’s everything you need to know about PlayStation Now, a cloud streaming service that could very well be right for you now and in the future as it continues to evolve.

 PlayStation Now is a cloud gaming subscription service for PS4 and PC that lets subscribers stream select PS4, PS3, and PC games.
 Previously, you could also stream games from the service on PS3, PlayStation Vita, certain smart TVs, and Sony Blu-ray players.
 However, only PS4 and PC support is currently available.

 Like most streaming services, PlayStation Now has varying quality when it comes to streaming.
 As of now, you are locked to 720p resolution while streaming, so you aren’t getting the same picture quality you’d get natively.

 Sony recommends you have at least a 5 Mbps internet connection to stream.
 That’s a low figure that doesn’t equate to the best performance.
 Ideally, you’ll want to be closer to 15 Mbps to stream without buffering or annoying lag.

 Stream or download games